What is metastatic melanoma?

 Interferon alfa 2b is delivered by subcutaneous or intravenous injection.
 Side effects include 'flu-like symptoms, depression, and depression cell counts.

 Topical imiquimod is an immune modifier that has been used alone or in combination with intravenous interleukin-2 treatment.
 Imiquimod cream is applied directly to melanoma metastases to enhance an immune response to the tumour.
-Encouraging response of in-transit metastases has been reported in some cases.
+The encouraging response of in-transit metastases has been reported in some cases.

 Topical diphencyprone for melanoma

-Intralesional immunotherapy for melanoma metastases using T-VEC, Allovectin-7® and Rose Bengal is under investigation.
+Intralesional immunotherapy for melanoma metastases using talimogene laherparepvec (T-VEC), Allovectin-7® and Rose Bengal is under investigation.